dictu-lang/Dictu/docs/docs/style-guide-best-practices.md

 ## Annotations

-Annotations should be Pascal case.
+Annotations, class and method, should be Pascal case.

 ## Control Flow